 - 1. Specific training shall be provided for school staff who have been assigned specific roles and areas of responsibility in the Building Level Emergency Response Plan.
-Any person or agency that has been assigned an area of responsibility in this plan should have appropriate training. - Training for District staff is conducted throughout the school year.
-This training includes, but is not limited to Right-To-Know, Hazard Communication, Bloodborne Pathogens, CPR and AED training, overview of the Cortland Enlarged City School District Building level Emergency Response Plan and Code of Conduct.
+Any person or agency that has been assigned an area of responsibility in this plan should have appropriate training annually by September 15,2016 and each subsequent September 15 thereafter on the building-level emergency response plan which must include components on violence prevention and mental health, provided further that new employees hired after the start of the school year shall receive such training within 30 days of hire or as part of the district's existing new hire training program, whichever is sooner.
+Might consider NYSIR online training. - 2.
+This training includes, but is not limited to Right-To-Know, Hazard Communication, Bloodborne Pathogens, CPR and AED training, overview of the Cortland Enlarged City School District Building level Emergency Response Plan.
 This training is conducted annually to insure school staff and students understand emergency procedures and to review any changes to this Plan or the Building Level Emergency Response Plans.
 The Cortland Enlarged City School District coordinates with the Cortland City Police Department, the Cortland County Sheriff's Department, NY State Police, and other local emergency responders to conduct Incident Command Training, Violence Prevention Training, as well as incident specific programs. - 3.
 Other agencies participating in this Plan (e.g., police, fire, EMS) conduct appropriate training as required. - 4.
 Training can entail short briefings, or presentations related to any aspect of preparedness.
 The training should convey the importance of everyone's role in implementing an effective school emergency response.